 About me

-I am the Group Leader of the Research Group for Neurobiology of Positive Emotions at the Department of Neuropeptide Research in Psychiatry.
-My research investigates the neural mechanisms underlying positive affective states, with a particular focus on playful behaviors in rodents.
-By combining in vivo electrophysiology, behavioral analysis, and comparative approaches across species, my work aims to provide mechanistic insights into how positive emotions are generated in the brain, contributing to a better understanding of affective processes relevant to mental health.
+I am the group leader of the neurobiology of positive emotions research group at the department of neuropeptide research in psychiatry.
+My research investigates the neural mechanisms underlying positive emotional states, particularly playful behaviours in rodents.
+Through the integration of in vivo electrophysiology, behavioural analysis and comparative approaches across species, my work seeks to shed light on the mechanisms by which positive emotions are generated in the brain.
+This contributes to a more comprehensive understanding of affective processes that are relevant to mental health.

 Expertise